 3. How our cultures have become even worse than ancient pagan cultures and how radically different Orthodox Christians are from these modern cultures.

 4. How to be a Christian has traditionally meant to be identified with community and hierarchy, and how modern culture continues to dismantle this concept.

-5. How many early American “heroes” where Nihilists and how this heretical philosophy lead straight to Unitarianism, affecting our founding universities.
+5. How many early American “heroes” where Nihilists and how this heretical philosophy lead straight to Unitarianism, converting America’s founding universities.

 6. How, for instance, the so-called Council of Crete and other modernist endeavors will likely trigger legal persecution within American Orthodoxy.